The Ultimate Shopping Guide: Where to Shop in Malta

 Farmers’ Markets

-For the freshest fruit, veg, olives, and honey, check out the weekly markets in Ta’ Qali or Birgu.
+For the freshest fruit, veg, olives, and honey, refer to the weekly markets in Ta’ Qali or Birgu.
 It’s local, authentic, and surprisingly affordable.

 Final Verdict: Where Should You Go?